inBeat/inbeat-website/content/singles/pricing.md

         Think about how many influencers you want to work with and how many you will need to contact.
 Each influencer with an email that is exported will cost 1 credit.
-      question: How Many Credits Do I need?
+      question: How many credits do I need?
     - answer: >-
         Our platform is built around a usage model.
 For each influencer you export, you will be charged 1 credit.
 If the influencer does not have an email linked to it, you will not be charged.

-        When exporting a list, you will receive the following information:
+When exporting a list, you will receive the following information: Handle, Email, Profile URL, Language, Followers, Engagement, Topics, Website

-        - Handle

-        - Email

-        - Profile URL

-        - Language

-        - Followers

-        - Engagement

-        - Topics
-      question: What Counts as a Contact Export?
+      question: What counts as a contact export?
     - answer: >-
         We sure do!
 Contact us directly at support@inbeat.co and we will unlock our charity plan for you.
-      question: 'We are a Charity, Do You Have Any Special Discounts?'
+      question: 'We are a charity, do you have any special discounts?'
     - answer: >-
         Our system will warn you if you exceed your plan limit.
 You will be able to uprade your plan at this stage.
-      question: Can I Exceed My Plan Limit?
+      question: Can I exceed my plan's credit?
   title: Common Questions
 ---